One of the delights of travelling in tropical countries is the sheer abundance, variety and quality of tropical fruits.

 The tamarind is not so much a fruit you eat on its own; it’s more often used as an ingredient in other things.
 But it’s fun to have a little taste of them.
 Inside their bean-like shells is a sticky paste that tastes a bit like raisins.

-Fun facts: tamarind is used in Worcestershire sauce and HP sauce.
-It is also used in Mexican mole, a dish I blogged about earlier.
+Fun facts: tamarind is used in Worcestershire sauce and HP sauce, as well as in Mexican mole negro.

 West Indian Locust fruit (a.k.a.
 Stinky Feet)